jef84142/HTB-oBfsC4t10n/README.md

 # HackTheBox-Writeups(oBfsC4t10n)

-To start our hunt, we will use OLE tools to see if there are malicious macros in this XLSM file.
+To start our hunt, we will use OLE tools to see if there are malicious macros in this XLSM file provided by the challenge.

 OLE shows us this file includes a macro to execute LwTHLrGh.hta